swdotcom/swdc-vscode-musictime/README.md

 ### Explore your music metrics

 Open the Music Time view and click the dropdown next to your account email.
-Click **More data at Software.com** to see your most productive songs, artists, and genres by productivity score.
+Click **More data at Antenna** to see your most productive songs, artists, and genres by productivity score.

-Discover how the underlying [metrics of music](https://app.software.com/music/metrics) (including tempo, loudness, speechiness, energy, and valence) impact how you code.
+Discover how the underlying [metrics of music](https://app.antenna.dev/music/metrics) (including tempo, loudness, speechiness, energy, and valence) impact how you code.

 ![Music Time metrics](https://swdc-vscode.s3-us-west-1.amazonaws.com/music-metrics.png)

 ### Visualize your Code Time metrics

-Music Time is built on our [Code Time plugin](https://www.software.com/code-time).
+Music Time is built on our [Code Time plugin](https://www.antenna.dev/code-time).
 With Code Time, you can track and visualize your time spent coding, top projects, work-life balance, and more.
-[Visit your dashboard](https://app.software.com) to see visualizations of your Code Time data.
+[Visit your dashboard](https://app.antenna.dev) to see visualizations of your Code Time data.

 ## Share Music